 A project roadmap complements agile management perfectly.
 Light on detail yet concise and manageable, roadmaps make agile project management easy, with teams given a clear view of the project’s goals and objectives without becoming bogged down in small details – which is the key to achieving an agile management strategy.

-How to make a project roadmap: step-by-step
+How to create a project roadmap: a step-by-step guide

 Step 1: Define project goals and plans

 A good project roadmap communicates goals and plans succinctly, providing high-level detail without relying on excessive planning notes and briefs.
 Your map should chart the objectives of the project, highlighting what stakeholders can expect and how your team will achieve it.

 Start by creating a list of deliverables.
 This is a pre-defined rundown of what will be achieved, demonstrating the value and feasibility of the project to senior executives.
 Don’t offer reams of detail here; simply state your expectations before supplementing the goals with a workable project timeline.

 Step 2: Create a realistic timeline (example included)